Top-rated local movers that handle Philadelphia to Seattle moves

 - Seattle is considered to be safer than Philadelphia with a safety index of 49.23 vs Philadelphia’s 33.91.

-- Air quality in Seattle is good, and in Philadelphia it's good.
+- Air quality in Seattle is Good, and in Philadelphia it’s Good.

 - Truck parking permits: Some cities require parking permits for large vehicles and moving trucks.
 Find out if you need any parking permits ahead of time.

 - State licensing: Movers operating within Washington DC city limits are subject to regulation by the Utilities and Transportation Commission, which issues operating permits to household goods moving companies.
-Make sure the moving company you use has a license before hiring.
+Double-check that the moving company is properly licensed before you hire them.

-- State regulator: You can verify a Washington moving license and its status through the state's public utilities commission.
+- State regulator: You can verify a Washington moving company’s license by visiting the state’s public utilities commission.

 - Moving company insurance: Every state requires moving companies to carry different levels of insurance.
 When planning a move in Washington state, explore movers’ insurance options for added peace of mind.
 Many moving companies offer Released Value Protection at no extra cost, covering items at 60 cents per pound.
 Enhance your protection by discussing Full Value Protection with the moving company or exploring personalized plans with third-party insurance providers.
 Understand coverage limits, potential extra costs, and read reviews to make an informed decision on your Washington state moving insurance.